asciamanna/asciamanna.github.io/_drafts/finding-and-replacing-text-in-vim.md

 ##The Substitute Command

 The substitute command allows you to execute any find and replace action across a file (or section of a file) in a single command.
 For those of you who are familiar with sed the syntax will appear very familiar.
-Like most things in vim it may seem complicated and cryptic at first, but armed with a little knowledge you will understand and appreciate the substitute command.
+Like a lot of things in vim it may seem complicated and cryptic at first, but armed with a little knowledge you will understand and appreciate the substitute command.

 ###The Anatomy of a Substitute Command
 ~~~